 On Instagram, Gomez introduced the new initiative by speaking on her own experience with mental illness.

 “I know first hand how scary and lonely it can feel to face anxiety and depression by yourself at a young age,” the singer wrote.
 “If I had learned about my mental health earlier on—been taught about my condition in school the way I was taught about other subjects—my journey could have looked very different.”

 She continued, “The world needs to know that mental health matters.
 It’s just as important as your physical health, and I wish we could all acknowledge that, not just in words but through our actions.”

-The campaign launched to Rare Beauty’s namesake philanthropy platform, Rare Impact, is raising funds to increase access to mental health services like social and emotional learning, mental health training for educators and school professionals, and suicide prevention and crisis response services.
+The campaign launched to Rare Beauty’s namesake philanthropy platform, Rare Impact, is raising funds to increase access to mental health services like social and emotional learning, mental health trainings for educators and school professionals, and suicide prevention and crisis response services.

 “It’s not easy for anyone to be walking through what we’re walking through.
 It’s not normal, and it’s affecting people, specifically with mental health, and people who could have never thought about things they’re thinking about now.
 And it’s really confusing,” she said during a WarnerMedia’s virtual Television Critics Association press tour.